gjwdyk/Windows-11-VM/Force-Install/README.md

 ![Windows11 KeyBoard](45Windows11KeyBoard.png)
 ![Windows11 KeyBoardSecond](46Windows11KeyBoardSecond.png)

-At this stage, installation is block because the VM instance does NOT have Internet connection.
+At this stage, installation is blocked because the VM instance does NOT have Internet connection.

 ![Windows11 LetsConnect](47Windows11LetsConnect.png)